-Nurturing our skin microbiome is widely recognised within the global beauty and skincare industry as the most promising way to achieve desired skin care results.
-The more we understand the importance of the skin’s microbiome, the greater our need to better monitor our skin and manage our skincare regimes – and technology can provide a way for us to do this.
+Nurturing our skin microbiome is widely recognised within the global beauty and skincare industry as the most promising way to achieve desired skincare results.
+The more we understand the importance of the skin’s microbiome, the greater our need to monitor our skin and manage our skincare regimes – and technology can provide a way for us to do this.

 Yet, with the composition of the microbiome differing dramatically from person to person, and even from one area of our bodies to another, how can the industry respond to the need for highly personalized microbiome-based skincare?